 Answering, “Can a half-dead tree be saved,” starts by inspecting the tree from the ground up.
 Trees too close to driveways or in the path of heavy machinery may suffer from soil compaction, a condition in which soil becomes so tightly packed it prevents water from reaching the roots.
 Check the dirt around your tree and find a local tree service to help you aerate the ground.

 Insects may bore into your tree’s trunk and begin to reproduce, starting an infestation.
+This can lead to large holes in tree trunks, a serious sign of distress.
 Wood-boring insects can eat up a tree’s bark or leaves, denying it of its foliage and protective skin.
-These problems make it easier for tree diseases to invade in addition to the insects.

 Root or Bark Diseases